-Grade 8 Science at the RAO
+Grade Eight at the RAO

 The grade eight program is offered during the day or the evening.
-We explore the fundamental of lights and optics as it relates to astrophysics.
-In a presentation - the Viking Stone - students will complete a optics lab that demonstrates refraction, double refraction, polarization and light sources.
+We explore the fundamentals of light and optics as it relates to astrophysics.
+In a presentation - the Viking Stone - students will complete an optics lab that demonstrates refraction, double refraction, polarization and light sources.
 We also discuss telescope design along with methods of how we observe the sky.
-If the sky is clear, we can observe the sun in day and the night sky in the evening.
-We tour the observatory and discuss our research as it fits with the grade eight curriculum.
-Students are encouraged to share their big astrophysics questions and learn how astronomers here in Calgary are adding to our understanding of space.

 Curriculum Connections – Grade Eight